UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 - **Build Plate Evolution**: Progressed from laser-cut wooden build plate to laser-cut acrylic build plate for improved durability and aesthetics

 ### Component Images
+Throughout the project, our team printed some new component to reflect functional needs and user accessibility:

 **Plate Design**
 ![Plate Design](images/build_plate.png)